OutSystems/docs-product/src/ref/apis/charts-v2/chart-donutchart-v2.md

     ![Set inner size of donut](images/chartdonut-innersize-ss.png)

-After following these steps you can publish your module:
+After following these steps, you can publish your module:

 ![Result](images/chartdonut-result.png)